 Sleeping bag hire $30

 Alice Springs 6:30pm

-Hat, sunscreen, walking shoes, insect repellant, 3l water bottle, bathers, sleeping bag (or hire one from us for $30.)
-Otherwise all the usual stuff, and most important a sense of adventure.
+Hat, sunscreen, walking shoes, insect repellent, 3L water bottle (2x 1.5L), swimwear, towel and sleeping bag (or hire one from us for $30).

 Children under 10 years of age are not permitted on this tour.